Actindo-AG/Documentation/Webhooks/Overview/01_General.md

 # General

 Webhooks are an easy way to send data to recipients.
-With Actindo's *Webhooks* module, you can not only define explicitly the data to be transferred, but also the events that trigger the sending of webhooks messages, as well as the way in which the data is to be sent.
+With Actindo's *Webhooks* module, you cannot only define explicitly the data to be transferred, but also the events that trigger the sending of webhooks messages, as well as the way in which the data is to be sent.